May 19, 2022

 How much does the Everest Base Camp Trek cost?

 The cost of the Everest base camp trek determines on the tour and travel operator you choose and the total time you spend on the mountain.
 There are several factors varies the price, for example, Hotel standard, Transport, Grade of Guide you are taking,

 The cost of The Everest Base Camp Trek varies depending on the tour operator you choose and the length of the trip you book for.
 The Everest base camp trek cost $1250 US including both-way flight tickets Ktm/Lukla/Ktm.
-Furthermore, if you are in a group at least 5 or more than 5 in a group then the price will be cheaper.
+Furthermore, if you are in a group of at least 5 or more than 5 in a group then the price will be cheaper.

 You can also find budget tour operators offering the Everest Base Camp Trek for about $999 – $1850.